muarshad01/LLM/Notes/lecture05_notes.md

 | GPT-3                | 96 (---, decoder) layers    | 175 B |

 ## Emergent Behavior
 * Ability of a model to perform tasks that the model wasn't explicitly trained to perform.
-Example: Correct answer for MCQ.
-Improves with training.
+Example: Correct answer for MCQs that Improves with training.

 ***